bhavaniravi/til/open-source-contributions/rasa.md

 ---
+added: Aug 30 2024
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+skills:
+- code
+- blog
+slug: rasa
+sub_title: null
+tags:
+- open-source-contributions
 title: Rasa Open Source
-slug: rasa
-draft: false
-skills: ["code", "blog"]
 ---

 What started as an experiment to build a chatbot platform in 2018 made me do a deep dive analysis of what's inside a Chatbot framework.